DA4Event: towards bridging the Sim-to-Real Gap for Event Cameras using Domain Adaptation: UDA Algorithms

 \section{UDA Algorithms}

 In this section we give a brief overview of the UDA methods applied within the \DABlock of our architecture.
-Given an input $x$, we refer to \F as the feature extractor, \ie $F({x};\theta_f)$ where $\theta_f$ are the model parameters.
-We also indicate as \G the classifier in the feature space and as $G(F({x};\theta_f))$ the final prediction.

-\textbf{Gradient Reversal Layer (GRL).} The main idea of GRL is to embed DA into the feature learning process.
-This objective is achieved by jointly optimizing a label predictor and a \textit{domain classifier}, responsible for predicting whether a sample comes from the source or the target domain \cite{grl-pmlr-v37-ganin15}.
-In particular, this approach aims to jointly minimize prediction loss and maximize the domain classifier loss (by leveraging a GRL module to invert its gradient during backpropagation), where the latter objective encourages the feature extractor to generate domain-invariant embeddings.
+\textbf{Gradient Reversal Layer (GRL).} The idea of GRL is to embed DA into the feature learning process.
+This objective is achieved by jointly optimizing the label predictor and a \textit{domain classifier} responsible for predicting whether a sample comes from the source or the target domain \cite{grl-pmlr-v37-ganin15}.
+Training is performed with the aim of fooling the domain classifier, maximizing its loss through a gradient reversal layer, and thus encouraging extraction of domain-invariant embeddings.

-\textbf{Maximum Mean Discrepancy (MMD).} The UDA method proposed by Long \textit{et al.} \cite{da-mmdlong2015learning} is based on the minimization of the \textit{Maximum Mean Discrepancy} (MMD), a metric that leverage the kernel trick to measures the discrepancy between two domain distributions.
+\textbf{Maximum Mean Discrepancy (MMD).} The method proposed by Long \textit{et al.} \cite{da-mmdlong2015learning} is based on the minimization of the \textit{Maximum Mean Discrepancy} (MMD) between source and target distributions, a metric that measures the discrepancy between them.
+By doing so, the final layers of the network are encouraged to produce domain-invariant features.

-The minimization of MMD between source and target (evaluated over the features of the last embedding layer of the backbone) can be added as an adaption regularizer to the prediction loss in the source domain.

-\textbf{Adaptive Feature Norm (AFN).} Xu \textit{et al.} \cite{DBLP:journals/corr/abs-1811-07456} pointed out that the main reason behind a difficult classification on target domain is because target vectors fall in low-norm regions of the model created on the source domain.
-As a consequence, smaller norms convey a smaller amount of information for the inference step.
+\textbf{Adaptive Feature Norm (AFN).} Xu \textit{et al.} \cite{da-afnxu2019larger} pointed out that the main reason behind a difficult classification on target domain is due to target vectors having smaller feature norms than that of the source domain.
 To tackle this issue, the authors proposed to align the expectations between the $L_2$-norms of the deep embeddings of source and target domains.
-More formally, defining $h(x)$ as $(\left \| \cdot \right \|_2 \circ F$)(x), $L_2$-norm convergence is enforced by minimizing the following \textit{Maximum Mean Feature Norm Discrepancy} (MMFND):